Biju Kuttan: Career

 In 2006, he acted in a supporting role alongside Mammootty in the Malayalam film Pothen Vava.
 It was a comedic role.
 In the same year, he acted in another full-length comedy role in the Mohanlal starrer Chotta Mumbai, which gave a major breakthrough in his career.
+In 2019, he played Sinthappan, one of the main characters, in the film An International Local Story.